Vizzuality/marxan-cloud/docs/features/role-based-access-control/brief.md

 In the context of the Marxan platform, we will consider the following roles:

-* **Admin**: a generic platform administrator, who can perform **any action for any resource** in the platform.
 * **Owner**: represents a user that can perform any management actions for a specific resource of the platform (e.g. a project).
-This role is typically attributed to the user who created the resource (i.e. they own the resource).
+This role is typically attributed initially to the user who created the resource (i.e. they own the resource).
 * **Contributor**: represents a user with read-write access to a specific resource.
 Users with this role cannot manage the roles of users associated with a resource or delete the resource.
 * **Viewer**: represents a user with read-only access to a given resource or particular part of the resource (think of `solutions` for scenario, or map tiles)

 Note: initially, we thought about considering "Temporal users" as a role, but since this feature will be achieved by using dedicated instances for training, this role will not be implemented.

+In addition to the roles defined above, we will also consider **Platform admins**.
+Platform admins will be able to see self-contained information about the projects like title/description, as well as delete them, but they will not be able to see or manage their scenarios, solutions.

 ## Resources

 We will consider the following entities as resources subject to RBAC:

-1. Organizations
+* Organizations
-2. Projects
+* Projects
-3. Scenarios
+* Scenarios

-The entities stated above will work in a hierarchical way: roles granted to users in organizations also apply to all projects owned by said organization, as well as all scenarios in all projects owned by the organization.

-However, this hierarchical behavior can be overwritten in a case-by-case basis if needed - e.g. a given user can be "contributor" for an organization, but have "owner" privileges for a specific project inside (or outside) that organization.
+* Solutions

-**Keep in mind that permissions have to be explicitly granted for a given user to have access to a given resource.**
+Permissions have to be explicitly granted for a given user to have access to a given resource.
+There is no implicit access to resources in the platform.